RenzoMurinaCadierno/React-Fanmade-Hooks/src/hooks/independent/useEffectXTimes/readme.md

 ## Parameters

----

 - `cb` (function)

-  The callback to trigger when dependencies change.
+  The callback to trigger when `dependencies` change.
   <br />
   <br />